yumibriones/HPL-Modified/VICReg/README.md

 11. To obtain UMAPs with leiden clustering, run `umap.ipynb` found in the `notebook` folder.

 ## Further information
-Detailed information regarding steps 5-8 and original HPL files can be found in the original HPL pipline's README_HPL.md.
+Detailed information regarding steps 5-8 and original HPL files can be found in the original HPL pipeline's README_HPL.md.

 Modify all scripts as necessary with appropriate directories to ensure files run successfully.